- 1 What is Shock Hair Loss and Why Does It Occur?

 - Parallel to Current Hairs.
 This is very important in density increase procedures.
 Newly implanted hair must be parallel to maintaining roots, otherwise, there will be damages causing hair loss.

-- The angle of the Opened Channels.
+- Opened Channels Angles.
 Too wide tips always mean bigger trauma.
 The more capillary vessels get damaged, the more hair ends falling out.

 - Amount of Adrenaline.
 Adrenaline is usually used in the channel method to decrease bleeding.
 Moreover, local anesthesia also contains it.
 Inaccurate use of adrenaline increases the risk of necrosis and hair loss.
 As the pen implanter method does not require adrenaline, hair loss occurs in a low ebb.
 It is also important to avoid the injection of huge doses of local anesthesia to minimize shock hair loss.
 Therefore, Tumescent anesthesia will develop shock